courtlin-holt-nguyen/Optimizing-an-ML-Pipeline-in-Azure/README.md

  'subsample': 0.6,
  'tree_method': 'auto',
  'verbose': -10,
  'verbosity': 0}

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**

 There was only a slight difference in Accuracy between the Hyperdrive/SciKit-Learn model and the AutoML model.
-The AutoML model's accuracy was 91.754% while the HyperDrive/SciKit-Learn model's Accuracy was 91.183%
+The AutoML model's accuracy was 91.754% while the HyperDrive/SciKit-Learn model's Accuracy was 91.183%.

 The SciKit-Learn model used a specified model, Logistic Regression, and a set of defined hyperparameters to test.
 In contrast, the AutoML method tried nearly 100 different classification models with various hyperparameters as well as different ensembles of models to find the optimal one.
+The variety of models that AutoML tried allowed it to find a slightly more accurate model compared to the the SciKit-Learn/HyperDrive pipeline, which only tried one algorithm and a small number of hyperparameters.

-The difference with the SciKit-Learn method was that it required the user to define the model and hyperparameters, which requires a certain level of expertise with classification problems.
+The difference with the SciKit-Learn method was that it required the user to define the model and hyperparameters, which requires a certain level of expertise with classification problems and knowledge of reasonable hyperparameters to test.
 On the other hand, the AutoML method would allow someone with very little knowledge of classification problems to test a wide variety of models and ensembles of models.
 However, the time and computation expense required to run the AutoML model was significantly greater than the Hyperdrive/SciKit-Learn method for only a small improvement in accuracy.
+When the user has a good idea of which algorithm is best suited to a particular problem, the HyperDrive optimized pipeline is likely to give relatively accurate results with less time and expense vs. AutoML.
+There is a risk though that the user will select a sub-optimal algorithm or hyperparameters and obtain a model that is significantly worse than the one AutoML would have found.

+Explainability is difference between the pipelines.
+The AutoML's voting ensemble method is more complicated to explain to end users ( finding the sub-models and their parameters wtihin Azure was not easy) vs. a similar logistic regression model with limited hyperparameters.
+In situations where decision makers need to understand and explain the algorithm used, a simple logistic regression with HyperDrive optimization might be preferable to an exotic AutoML ensemble model.

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
 One area for improvement would be to address the class imbalance within the dataset before training the models.
 As part of the AutoML process, the dataset was checked for class imbalance, which occurs when the number of samples in the minority class (the YES results in this case) are less than 20% of the total samples.
 AutoML detected that only 11% of the samples in the dataset were Yes results.
 Training the model with such an imbalanced dataset could lead the resulting model to be perceived as more accurate than it really is.
 To address class imbalance, the model could be optimized for a different primary metric, such as AUC_weighted.

 ## Proof of cluster clean up
 **If you did not delete your compute cluster in the code, please complete this section.
 Otherwise, delete this section.**